jj49411/Makers_notes/Week3.md

 ## Daily Goals
 ### Day 1
-- GOAL: Learn web basics: request/response, HTTP, HTML, CSS
+- GOAL: Learn web basics- request/response, HTTP, HTML, CSS.
+Review
 - REFLECTION:
 > We went through steps of basic HTTP and built a Sinatra application as a server(?)